Gulf of California Fund

 Context

-The FGC is a long-term financing mechanism whose vision is to contribute to healthy and interconnected marine-coastal ecosystems in the Gulf of California to provide ecosystem goods and services.
+The FGC is a long-term financing mechanism whose vision is to contribute to healthy and interconnected marine-coastal ecosystems in the Gulf of California and the North Pacific to provide ecosystem goods and services.
 The FGC is comprised of non-endowment and endowment assets.

 The lines of work that guide the actions of the Gulf of California Fund are:

-3. Conservation of priority species.
+Conservation of habitats and priority species.

 The financed initiatives are aimed at strengthening the social cohesion of coastal communities.